harishvc/harishvc.github.io/_posts/2016-08-15-legos-and-linked-lists.md

 ![legos and linked list](/pics/linked-list.png)

-A Linked list is a **linear dynamic data structure** where each node is a separate object.
+A Linked list is a **linear dynamic data structure** where each node is a separate object
   *  Each node is comprised of two items - data and a reference to the next node
   *  The last node has a reference to `None (null)`.
   *  The entry point into a Linked list is called `Head` - reference to the first node
-  * If the list is empty then the head is a `null` reference.
+  *  If the list is empty then the head is a `null` reference
   *  New node(s) can be **created** and then added to the head, tail or anywhere in the Linked list
   *  Node(s) can be removed from the head, tail or anywhere in the Linked list
   *  Node(s) can be rearranged on the Linked list

 ## Lego